Jessica Bäckman: Career

-In 2022, Bäckman races in the ADAC TCR Germany Touring Car Championship with Comtoyou Racing in an Audi RS3 LMS TCR car.
-Jessica finished the season as Vice Champion in ADAC TCR Germany Touring Car Championship with a total of 4 wins and 9 podiums.
-This made her the first women to finish top three in ADAC TCR Germany Touring Car Championship with her 4 wins.
+In 2022, Bäckman raced in the ADAC TCR Germany Touring Car Championship with Comtoyou Racing in an Audi RS3 LMS TCR car.
+She finished the season as Vice Champion in ADAC TCR Germany Touring Car Championship with a total of four wins and nine podiums.
+This made her the first women to finish top-three in ADAC TCR Germany Touring Car Championship with her four wins.

 Racing record

 Bäckman competing in the 2023 ADAC GT4 Germany Oschersleben round.